-'Harry Potter' fans to get five 'Fantastic Beasts' films
+Rowling to conjure five 'Fantastic Beasts' films for Potter fans

 Author J.K.
 Rowling said that the Potter spinoff movie franchise "Fantastic Beasts" will consist of five films, up from the previously announced three.

-Rowling was speaking to fans at a live event broadcast in movie theaters in selected cities around the world ahead of the November release of the first movie, "Fantastic Beasts and Where to Find Them."

-"I can confirm it will be five new movies," she said.
+"We set a trilogy as a placeholder because we knew there would be more than one movie, but ... we're pretty sure it's going to be five movies," Rowling told participants in London gathered at a fan event.

+The British author of the best-selling "Harry Potter" books was a surprise addition at a question-and-answer event with the "Fantastic Beasts" cast in London and Los Angeles that was broadcast across the world.

+The news was welcomed by excited screams from the audience, while the cast, including Oscar-winner Eddie Redmayne, looked surprised as they heard it for the first time.
 The films will be released by Warner Bros, a unit of Time Warner Inc.

-The British author of the best-selling "Harry Potter" books was speaking at a question-and-answer session with the "Fantastic Beasts" cast in London and Los Angeles.
-The event was broadcast in cities including Rome, Sao Paulo, Mexico City and New York.

-Fans were also treated to a preview of scenes from the first movie, starring Oscar winner Eddie Redmayne, which will open on Nov.
-18. It marks Rowling's debut as a screenwriter.
+A 4-minute "Fantastic Beasts" featurette shown at Thursday's event finally hinted at the wider plot of the film that has so far been under wraps.

-The film, in which Redmayne plays "magizoologist" Newt Scamander, is a spinoff from the Potter stories with new characters and plot, set in New York City in 1926.
-Scamander arrives in New York with a case of magical creatures that escape, wreak havoc and face threats from the nonmagical humans in the city.
+The film depicts Redmayne's "magizoologist" Newt Scamander arriving in New York City in 1926 with a case of magical creatures, amid growing strife in the wizarding world.

+When Scamander's creatures escape and wreak havoc, it poses a bigger threat to the magical community as they may be discovered by the nonmagical humans in the city.

-"Fantastic Beasts" taps in to the eight-film Potter franchise that officially concluded with "Harry Potter and the Deathly Hallows: Part 2" in 2011 and that has taken in more than $7 billion at the global box office.
-Rowling's seven-book series sold more than 450 million copies worldwide.
+"Fantastic Beasts" taps in to the eight-film Potter franchise that officially concluded with "Harry Potter and the Deathly Hallows: Part 2" in 2011.
+That series took in more than $7 billion at the global box office.

 Earlier this year, a new sold-out London play, "Harry Potter and the Cursed Child," cast a spell all over again, and the book version of the script become a best-seller.